 To summarize the FP-90X’s design in a word, it’s great.

 While it’s still rocking the FP-90’s six year old design, that doesn’t mean it’s outdated.
 The original FP-90 won industry accolades, and it’s only natural to reuse an award-winning design for the new FP-90X.

 It is worth noting that a similar design can be found on the FP-60X.
 If you’re wondering what separates the FP-90X from it’s cheaper counterpart, let’s dive in.

 One of the headlining features of the FP-90X is its key action.
 In fact, this is the only instrument in the current FP-X series that doesn’t use the PHA-4 Standard key action.

 The FP-90X features Roland’s PHA-50 Progressive Hammer Action, which is one of Roland’s best keyboard actions currently available.
-This action was first pioneered in the original FP-90 and has since been used in Roland’s other premium digital pianos, such as the RD-2000 and the DP603.

 In my opinion, the PHA-50 action is the best part about the FP-90X and a marked upgrade over the FP-60X and FP-30X’s PHA-4 Standard keys.